SYSTRAN/similarity/README.md

 # Preprocess

+## Vocabularies

+## Pre-trained word embeddings

+Note that word embeddings are not needed to learn the similarity model.

 ## Word alignments and Part-of-Speeches

-Note that to generate some training examples we will need to perform word alignments and POS-tagging of the input sentences.
+To generate some training examples we will need to perform word alignments and POS-tagging of the input sentences.
 In our experiments we used [fast\_align](https://github.com/clab/fast_align) and [Freeling](https://github.com/TALP-UPC/FreeLing.git) to perform word alignment and English POS tagging respectively.
+Note that neither word alignments nor POS tags are needed to learn the similarity model.

 # Learning
 ```